 The University collects, stores, and transmits electronic information of sensitive nature to enable various University-related functions.
-Securing data and protecting electronic devices against attacks and malware are vital to the safety of the University’s core business activities and its resources.
-As threats and malware and how you can spot and defend against them.
+Securing information and protecting electronic devices against attacks and malware are vital to the safety of the University’s core business activities and its resources.
+Learn about the latest online threats and malware and how you can spot and defend against them.
 The training covers a range of topics that are related to your various roles and responsibilities at the University.
 Every module you complete makes you stronger and the University more secure.
 This training is mandatory for all non-teaching staff members.

-What is included in the training?
-Digital self-defence training is comprised of short videos available online from HR’s website.
-The topics include:
+Digital Self-Defence training is comprised of 13 short modules.
+The topics covered include:

-- Data confidentiality: privacy, passwords, personally identifiable information, social networks and data security
+- Data confidentiality: privacy, passwords, personally identifiable information, social networks and data security.

 - Data integrity: Social engineering emails, messaging and browsing.

-- Device security and incident reports
+- Device security and incident reports.

 Who should take this training?
-All non-teaching personnel must follow the training.

 When will it be available?
-Digital self-defence training is scheduled to start in February 2017.